Get Involved

 Crucifers participate in worship services by carrying the processional cross during the procession and the reading of the Gospel, symbolizing the centrality of Christ in our lives and worship.
 Adults and youth, (7th grade and up) are welcome to serve.

-Eucharistic Minister (EM) / Chalice Bearer
+Eucharistic Minister (EM) / Chalice Bearers

 A Eucharistic Minister, or Chalice Bearer, helps our priests serve Communion by offering the chalice (the Blood of Christ) to those receiving Holy Communion.
 Typically, Eucharistic Ministers also serve as Lectors on the same day, but this is not required.
 We ask that those serving as Eucharistic Ministers be either confirmed or received into the Episcopal Church.
 Adults and confirmed youth (9th grade and up) are welcome to serve.